-5. Jammer press
+5. Jammer Press

-Here’s an example although, you don’t have to press as explosively as what’s shown in the video…
+Here’s an example although, you don’t have to press as explosively as what’s shown in the video:

-6. Landmine press
+6. Landmine Press

 Similar to the jammer press, the landmine press is also a very effective upper chest exercise.
-You’ll secure the end of a barbell to the corner of a wall or use a dedicated landmine setup made specifically for this exercise.
+You’ll secure one end of a barbell to the corner of a wall or use a dedicated landmine setup made specifically for this exercise.